 In November 2011, SHI subcontracted Technip to provide detailed engineering, procurement engineering and follow-on engineering support for the platform’s topsides.

 Technip won another contract in February 2012 from Statoil for installation and tie-in of spools and power cables at the field.

 Parker Hannifin Corporation was contracted in May 2012 to design, manufacture and supply 1.5km of subsea power cable (24kV).
-The power cable will include built-in fibre optic communication lines.
+The power cable includes built-in fibre-optic communication lines.